Google Analytics Certification: Benefits and How to Get It

 Reports, metrics, and dimensions

-If you’re confident in your knowledge of all the above, then feel free to jump into the exam itself.
-If you’re less familiar with these concepts, however, you might consider reviewing them through Google Analytics Academy.
+If you’re confident in your knowledge of all the above, feel free to jump into the exam.
+However, if you’re less familiar with these concepts, consider reviewing them through Google Analytics Academy.

 Once you feel confident in your Google Analytics knowledge, you can take the Google Analytics individual qualification exam.
-Completely free, the exam covers 70 questions on the aforementioned topics and takes approximately 60 minutes to complete.
-To pass, you must get at least 80 per cent of the questions correct.
+Completely free, the exam covers 70 questions on the topics mentioned above and takes approximately 60 minutes to complete.
+You will need a score of at least 80 per cent to pass the exam.

 Once you’ve passed the exam, you will receive a certificate with your name noting your qualifications.
-To highlight your digital marketing and Google Analytics skills, consider citing the qualification on your CV.
-Some employers may look favourably on applicants who have taken the time to earn a relevant qualification.
+Consider citing the qualification on your resume to highlight your digital marketing and Google Analytics skills.
+Some employers may look favorably on applicants who have taken the time to earn a relevant qualification.

-Google isn’t the only company offering web analytics services and certifications.
-You might also consider obtaining HubSpot’s Digital Marketing Certification, one of SEMRush’s many online certifications, or Meta’s Marketing Analytics Professional Certificate.
+Tip: Consider pursuing your data science degree online from an accredited university so you can continue working (and earning a paycheck) as you learn.

-Building skills in Google Data Analytics can increase your job opportunities in many industries and is the cornerstone of many modern digital marketing campaigns and e-commerce businesses.
+The University of Michigan School of Information’s online Master of Applied Data Science (MADS) degree is designed for aspiring data scientists to learn and apply skills through hands-on projects.
+You’ll learn how to use data to improve outcomes and achieve ambitious goals.

 Editorial Team